Home » Easy One Pot Mojo Chicken with Peppers and Onions

 • Heat olive oil in a large skillet over medium-high heat.
 Add whole chicken breasts and sear for 4-5 minutes per side until golden brown and fully cooked (internal temp 165°F).

-• Remove chicken from pan and let rest for 5 minutes.
+• Remove chicken from the pan and let it rest for 5 minutes.
 Slice chicken into thin strips.

 • Add sliced bell peppers and onions to the same pan.
 Sauté for 3-5 minutes until softened and flavorful.